Frequently Asked Questions

 You can find this type of information on our Equity Dashboard page.

-Where does CSD stand on Critical Race Theory and/or the 1619 Project?
+Where does CSD stand on teaching about race, Critical Race Theory and/or the 1619 Project?

 CSD employees often say, "We can't just be against racism - we must be anti-racist".
 What does that statement mean?

-Defeating racism calls for more than just "disagreeing with" or "disliking it" — we've got to continually and actively work towards equality for all races and strive to undo racism in our minds, our personal environments, and the world.
+Defeating racism calls for more than just "disagreeing with" or "disliking it" — we've got to consistently and actively work towards equality for all races while striving to undo racism in our minds, our personal environments, and the world.

-My Child is (I am) considering a gender transition.
-What should we (I) do?
+I am (my student is) considering a gender transition.
+What should I do?

 CSD stands by our transitioning/gender-expansive students with the full knowledge that gender, like so many other identities, is on a spectrum.
 All young people should have their dignity and humanity respected and this includes young people who are transgender, gender-fluid, or who embody any other non-cisgender identity.

 While it is desired, a student does not have to have the permission of his/her parents to initiate an in-school transition process.
-The reason this present policy exists is largely due to CSD's desire to protect students and keep them mentally and physically safe.
+The present policy exists largely due to CSD's desire to protect students and keep them mentally and physically safe.

-If you are (or a student is) considering a transition in gender identification, CSD has established a process that we believe will assist in making the transition safe, respectful, and equitable.
+If you are (or your student is) considering a transition in gender identification, CSD has established a process to help make the transition safe, respectful, and equitable.
 To start this process, please contact your school's counselor.
 The procedure moving forward from that point will be developed jointly by the student and/or guardian(s) in collaboration with the school counselor or another professional experienced in this area.

-Where does CSD stand on Transgender athletes and HB 276?
+Where does CSD stand on transgender athletes playing sports?

-Fortunately, school leaders and policy-makers across the US are becoming increasingly aware of their responsibilities to ensure that young transgender athletes have access to athletic teams according to their affirmed gender identity and assure that these students’ lives and well being are safe in locker rooms and on the playing field.
-The City Schools of Decatur Board of Education opposes HB 276 and, instead, affirms that permitting transgender children and youth to participate in recreational sports in a way that affirms their gender identity provides an enormous boost to student self-confidence and self-esteem and provides students with positive experiences that will bolster them in all other areas of their lives.
+While City Schools of Decatur must uphold the letter of the GHSA law, we disagree with the decision to institute such ill-informed and discriminatory policy and, instead, affirm that permitting transgender children and gender-expansive youth to participate in recreational sports in a way that affirms their gender identity provides an enormous boost to student self-confidence and self-esteem and provides students with positive experiences that will bolster them in all other areas of their lives.

 For More Information